bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js119">119.
 Check if a String is Anagram of Another Strin</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-An anagram is a word or phrase formed by rearranging the letters of another.
-To check if two strings are anagrams, you can compare whether the characters in both strings have the same frequency.
+<p>An anagram is a word or phrase formed by rearranging the letters of another.
+To check
+if two strings are anagrams, you can compare whether the characters in both strings have the same frequency.</p>
 <pre>
 function areAnagrams(strl, str2) {
   // Check if the inputs are valid strings